raracraz/GPT-Model-Functions/README.md

 ## Improvement Ideas
 - ✔️ Add Session Management
+- [ ] Add more functionality to the GPT model
 - [ ] Add a GUI (app/website)
 - [ ] Add a database to store user data (if needed)